a-schaefers/bash-paper-rock-scissors/README.md

 main
 ````

-It turns out after doing all of this, someone on the internet told me the game could be summarized in only one line of code,
+As it turns out, someone on the internet told me the game could be summarized in only one line of code,

 ```bash
 echo -e "rock\npaper\nscissors" | shuf -n 1